 The ACSM goes above and beyond in its preparticipation screening process.

 In particular, the ACSM places a heavy focus on categorizing client risk using a combination of medical test findings.
 This information is most relevant for older adult clients with chronic disease or a history of cardiac events.

 For most preparticipation screenings with otherwise healthy clients, the PAR-Q and health history questionnaire are sufficient to ensure client safety and mitigate your risk.

-The ACSM Guidelines for Exercise Testing and Prescription contains a very deep breakdown of the process for screening high risk clients and is good reference if you plan to pursue this niche in the industry.
+The ACSM Guidelines for Exercise Testing and Prescription contains a very deep breakdown of the process for screening high-risk clients and is a good reference if you plan to pursue this niche in the industry.

 An educative piece: The Best Health Coach Certifications